somarlyonks/wtfile/README.md

 1553913442.148171
 ```

-For more evil actions you may refer to the [tests.py](./tests.py) or the upcoming docs.
+For more evil actions you may refer to the [tests.py](./tests.py) ~~or the upcoming docs~~.

-## TODO

-- more reliable IO operations
-- more tests
-- asynchronous support

 ## references

+It's rational at some points, though insane, it's just too aggressive if compatibilities count.

 [PEP 355 -- Path - Object oriented filesystem paths](https://www.python.org/dev/peps/pep-0355/)